Dynamic Latent Class Structural Equation Modeling: A Hands-On Tutorial for Modeling Intensive Longitudinal Data

-\subsection{Results of illustration 3}
+\subsection{Results of Illustration 3}

-We visualize the data by plotting response values over time, connecting each patient ’s responses with lines of the same color.
-This \textit{spaghetti plot} in \Cref{fig:spaghetti_plots} reveals some heterogeneity.
-The baseline values vary moderately across patients.
-Most patients show nearly parallel trajectories over time, with some exhibiting notable jumps while the majority remain close to constant.

-Parameters for the 2-level and cross-classified model are provided in \Cref{tab:posterior_mlm}.
-The $\operatorname{AR}(1)$ parameters, the person-specific random effect variances, and their correlation have similar estimates in both models.
+The $\operatorname{AR}(1)$ parameters, the person-specific random effect variances, and their correlation have similar estimates in both models (\Cref{tab:posterior_mlm}).
 The additional time-specific random slope of the cross-sectional model has a significant estimated variance of $0.20$ (SD = $0.09$).

-\subsection{Discussion of illustration 3}
+\subsection{Discussion of Illustration 3}

-The data visualization reveals moderate heterogeneity across patients in responses to the considered item.
-Individual differences appear more pronounced in baseline levels than in temporal trends.
-This pattern is supported by the model estimates, which show moderate variance in the random intercepts and a small but significant variance in the random slopes.
-Additionally, the low residual variance indicates that within-individual fluctuations are effectively captured by the model, suggesting a good overall fit to the data.
-Given the near-zero correlation between the random effects, simplifying the model by treating the random intercepts and slopes as independent rather than jointly distributed (\codeexamplecref{code:eps2Distribution}) might be a viable alternative for parsimony.

-In the cross-classified model, the person-specific random effects remain consistent with those obtained from the two-level model, underscoring the robustness and stability of these estimates across model specifications.
-The inclusion of a time-specific random slope adds flexibility by allowing the effect of time to vary across measurement occasions.
-The significant moderate variance associated with this slope indicates considerable time-specific fluctuations in the observed outcomes, capturing variability that is not explained by patient-level trends.
+\chg{The \textit{spaghetti plot} in the first frame of \Cref{fig:spaghetti_plots} reveals some heterogeneity, with differences more pronounced in baseline levels than in temporal trends.
+Model estimates confirm this, with moderate variance in random intercepts and small but significant variance in random slopes.
+Low residual variance in the two-level model suggests that within-individual fluctuations are well captured, indicating a good overall fit.
+Given the near-zero correlation between random effects, treating intercepts and slopes as independent (\codeexamplecref{code:eps2Distribution}) may provide a more parsimonious alternative.
+In the cross-classified model, person-specific random effects remain consistent with the two-level model, demonstrating robustness.
+The significant moderate variance of the additional time-specific random slope indicates notable time-specific fluctuations beyond patient-level trends.
 Overall, these results support H2: anxiety development exhibits meaningful interindividual differences in both baseline levels and trajectories over time.}

-\section{Dynamical structural equation modeling (DSEM)}
+\section{Dynamical Structural Equation Modeling (DSEM)}